krishna-22/PRISM/README.md

 ## 8. License

 The implementation is released for research use.
 The base model (LLaMA-3.1-8B-Instruct) and encoder (DeBERTa-v3-base) follow their respective upstream licenses.
-The benchmarks are distributed by their original authors under their own licenses.